WeblateOrg/weblate/docs/vcs.rst

 .. versionadded:: 2.2

-Adds a thin layer atop :ref:`vcs-git` to allow pushing translation changes as Gerrit review requests, instead of pushing a directory to the repository.
+Adds a thin layer atop :ref:`vcs-git` using the `git-review`_ tool to allow pushing translation changes as Gerrit review requests, instead of pushing a directory to the repository.
-Currently uses the `git-review`_ tool to do the integration.

-Please refer to the Gerrit documentation for setting up the repository with necessary configuration.
+The Gerrit documentation has the details on the configuration necessary to set up such repositories.

 .. _git-review: https://pypi.org/project/git-review/